Flag Protocol

 Flags at Half Mast

-If the Union flag is at half-mast then all other flags should also be positioned this way, and any event flags removed.
-The exception to the rule of half-mast is that the Royal Standard should never be flown at half-mast due to it being a representation of the continuous nature of the Monarchy.
+If the Union Flag is flown at half-mast, all other flags must also be lowered accordingly, and any event-specific flags should be removed.
+The only exception is the Royal Standard, which must never be flown at half-mast, as it symbolises the continuity of the Monarchy.

-Sovereign Union Flag Refer to Operation London Bridge and
+Sovereign Union Flag Operation London Bridge Refer to Operation London Bridge and

 the directions for flag process’ within that protocol document (available from the Policy Team)

-Senior Member of the Royal Family Union Flag Refer to Operation Bridge protocol
+Senior Member of the Royal Family Union Flag Operation Bridge Refer to Operation Bridge protocol

 for marking the death of a senior member of the Royal Family